-At the tender age of 14, she married 22-year-old Charles Luther "Little Charlie" Male (1864-1958) on July 1, 1886.
+At the tender age of 14, she entered into marriage with 22-year-old Charles Luther "Little Charlie" Male (1864-1958) on July 1, 1886.
 It's possible that Charles' parents were George "Washington" and Margarette (Pritchard) Mayle, but this is not yet proven with precision.
 Emma and Charles were both residing in Barbour County at the time of marriage, but the wedding took place at the home of "Washington" Male in Tygart Valley in nearby Taylor County.
-"William Miner" was one of the informants providing information for the marriage license.
+"William Miner" -- Emily Jane's father? -- was one of the informants providing information for the marriage license.
 Rev. Thomas Wells officiated.

 They resided over the years in Moatsville, Barbour County, and are known to have had at least seven children -- Susan "Blanche" Kennedy, Ulysses "Scott" Mayle, Alva Dallas Mayle, Elzie "Burley" Mayle, Dicy S. Mayle, Cora Belle Kennedy and Leona Gale (Mayle) Mayle.

 The Mayles made their home circa 1889 in Oakland, Garrett County, MD, when son Alva was born.
 In 1900, the federal census shows them living in Barbour County, where Charles was a farmer.

 When the federal census was taken in 1910, Charles was shown to be a widower, and working as a farmer in the Pleasant District of Barbour County.